New rules / commissioner's statements

 #277

-Quote from: Waffler on Today at 08:07:42 PMIn baseball big changes are tested FIRST in the minor leagues so they know exactly what to expect and managers have some idea how to approach it.
+Quote from: Waffler on December 08, 2025, 08:07:42 PMIn baseball big changes are tested FIRST in the minor leagues so they know exactly what to expect and managers have some idea how to approach it.
 Pitch clock, bigger bases, shift rules, pickoff changes all are examples.
 What we have here in the CFL is a giant chemistry experiment.
 They are saying let's mix it up and see what happens.

 It only feels that way to you because you were just told this information.
 The member clubs have been working on this for a long time and they're unlikely to be the last changes either.